Canon 400D vs 40D

-The side-by-side display below illustrates the physical size and weight of the Canon 400D and the Canon 40D.
+The physical size and weight of the Canon 400D and the Canon 40D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 400D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is considerably larger (48 percent) than the Canon 400D.
 Moreover, the 40D is substantially heavier (48 percent) than the 400D.
 In this context, it is worth noting that neither the 400D nor the 40D are weather-sealed.